Biden, Scholz to huddle on Ukraine war at White House - NewsBreak

-German Chancellor Olaf Scholz is visiting the White House on Friday for a private meeting with President Joe Biden as both allies become increasingly vocal about their concerns that China may step off the sidelines and supply weapons to Russia for its invasion of Ukraine .
+WASHINGTON (AP) — German Chancellor Olaf Scholz is visiting the White House on Friday for a private meeting with President Joe Biden as both allies become increasingly vocal about their concerns that China may step off the sidelines and supply weapons to Russia for its invasion of Ukraine.

 Such a step could dramatically change the war’s trajectory by allowing Moscow to replenish its depleted stockpiles.

 China is Germany’s top trading partner, and European nations have generally been more cautious than the United States in taking a hard line with Beijing.
-However, there are signs that may be shifting as global rivalries grow more tense.
+However, there are signs that may be shifting as global rivalries grow tenser.

 In a speech to the German parliament on Thursday, Scholz called on China to “use your influence in Moscow to press for the withdrawal of Russian troops, and do not supply weapons to the aggressor Russia.”